 Lt.
 Gen. Timothy D. Haugh is the Commander, Sixteenth Air Force; Commander, Air Forces Cyber, and Commander, Joint Force Headquarters-Cyber, Joint Base San Antonio-Lackland, Texas.
 General Haugh is responsible for more than 44,000 personnel conducting

-portion of the Department of Defense global network.
-Furthermore, Joint Forces Headquarters-Cyber personnel perform operational planning as part of coordinated efforts to support Air Force component and combatant commanders and, upon approval
+of the Department of Defense global network.
+Furthermore, Joint Forces Headquarters-Cyber personnel perform operational planning as part of coordinated efforts to support Air Force component and combatant commanders and, upon approval of the President

-of the President and/or Secretary of Defense, the execution of offensive cyberspace operations.
+and/or Secretary of Defense, the execution of offensive cyberspace operations.
 In his position as Sixteenth Air Force Commander, General Haugh also serves as the Commander of the Service Cryptologic Component.
-In this capacity,
+In this capacity, he is responsible

-he is responsible to the Director, National Security Agency, and Chief, Central Security Service, as the Air Force’s sole authority for matters involving the conduct of cryptologic activities, including the spectrum of missions related to
+to the Director, National Security Agency, and Chief, Central Security Service, as the Air Force’s sole authority for matters involving the conduct of cryptologic activities, including the spectrum of missions related to tactical warfighting and

 Nick Knize is the Geospatial Technical Lead at Elastic and is a Lucene PMC Member and Committer at The Apache Software Foundation.
 In his roles, he is responsible for geospatial indexing and search capabilities in core Elasticsearch